Transformed people, transforming our world

 - In what is termed “The Apostles’ Creed” as embodying the fundamental facts of Christian faith.
 We endorse the historic orthodox creeds of the church.

-We fulfill our purpose through these seven practices:
+We fulfill our purpose through these eight practices:

 We desire worship that touches God’s heart in a style that is intimate, dynamic, and culturally current.